JuliaData/SplitApplyCombine.jl/README.md

 ## Notes

 This package is nascent and many of the APIs here should be considered "under development" for the time being.
-Many of the functions so far are inspired by other systems, notably LINQ.
+Many of the functions so far are inspired by other systems, such as LINQ.
 The package current supports Julia v0.6 and v0.7/v1.0.
 Contributions and ideas very welcome.